 Rafael Calvo is Professor at the University of Sydney, and ARC Future Fellow.
 He has taught at several Universities, high schools and professional training institutions.

-Rafael is Editor of the Oxford Handbook of Affective Computing and co-author of “Positive Computing” (MIT Press) with Dorian Peters.
-Rafael has also been Associate Editor of the IEEE Transactions on Affective Computing, IEEE Transactions on Learning Technologies and the Journal of Medical Internet Research Human Factors (JMIR-HF).
+He was co-Editor of the Oxford Handbook of Affective Computing, Associate Editor of the IEEE Transactions on Affective Computing, IEEE Transactions on Learning Technologies and the Journal of Medical Internet Research Human Factors (JMIR-HF).
+Since 2015 Calvo has been a Future Fellow of the Australian Research Council, studying the design of wellbeing supportive technology and since 2017 I a member of the IEEE Global Initiative on Ethics of Autonomous and Intelligent System.

 For more information visit: rafael-calvo.com